OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-time-of-an-appointment.md

 # Get or set the time when composing an appointment in Outlook

 The JavaScript API for Office provides asynchronous methods ([Time.getAsync](../../reference/outlook/Time.md) and [Time.setAsync](../../reference/outlook/Time.md)) to get and set the start or end time of an appointment that the user is composing.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of [Create Outlook add-ins for compose forms](../outlook/compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in [Create Outlook add-ins for compose forms](../outlook/compose-scenario.md).

 The [start](../../reference/outlook/Office.context.mailbox.item.md) and [end](../../reference/outlook/Office.context.mailbox.item.md) properties are available for appointments in both compose and read forms.
 In a read form, you can access the properties directly from the parent object, as in: